lwjohnst86/nefa-code/doc/manuscript.md

 Specifically, the authors identified NEFA 16:1n-9, 20:1n-9, and 22:4n-6 to correlate with components of the MetS.
-Another similar study examining diabetes found that 16:0, 18:0, 18:1, 18:2, 18:3 may be useful biomarkers for identifying healthy compared to diabetic individuals [@Liu2010a].
+Another similar study examining diabetes found that 16:0, 18:0, 18:1, 18:2, 18:3 may be useful biomarkers for identifying healthy compared to individuals with diabetes [@Liu2010a].
 However, both studies were limited by smaller sample sizes (approximately 100 subjects) and the cross-sectional design.